microsoft/vscode-docs/api/extension-guides/command.md

 # Commands

 Commands trigger actions in Visual Studio Code.
 If you have ever [configured a keybinding](/docs/getstarted/keybindings), then you've worked with commands.
-Commands are also used by extensions to expose functionality to users, bind to actions in VS Code's user interface, and implement internal logic.
+Commands are also used by extensions to expose functionality to users, bind to actions in VS Code's UI, and implement internal logic.

 ## Using Commands